-- (10) Committee The Committee on Physician Assistants (C.O.P.A.). - (11) Committee Administrative Office The office of the administrator assigned to the Committee located on the 665 Mainstream Drive, Nashville, TN 37243. - (12) Committee Designee Any person who has received a written delegation of authority from the Committee to perform Committee functions subject to review and ratification by the Committee and the Board where provided by these rules. - (13) Consultant Any person who has received a delegation of authority from the Committee to perform Committee functions subject to review and ratification by the Committee and Board where provided by these rules. - (14) Department Tennessee Department of Health. - (15) Division The Division of Health Related Boards, Tennessee Department of Health, from which the Committee receives administrative support. - (16) FCVS The Federation Credentials Verification Service which is a service offered by the Federation of State Medical Boards that provides primary source identification and verification of physician assistant core credentials as required in licensure applications by the states. - (17) Fee Money, gifts, services, or anything of value offered or received as compensation in return for rendering services; also, the required application fees. - (18) Formulary A list of legend and non-legend drugs arranged by therapeutic categories, included in the protocols, that are approved to be prescribed and/or issued by a physician assistant, which may include controlled substances listed in Schedules II, III, IV and V of Tennessee Code Annotated, Title 39, Chapter 17, Part 4. - (19) Good Moral Character The quality of being well regarded in professional ethics. - (20) Graduate An individual who has graduated from an accredited P.A. program whose transcript shows that graduation has been completed. - (21) He/she Him/her When "he" appears in the text of these rules, the word represents both the feminine and masculine genders. - (22) HRB Health Related Boards. - (23) License The document issued by the Committee to an applicant who has completed the licensure process. - (24) N.C.C.P.A National Commission on the Certification of Physician Assistants. - (25) P.A.
-Physician Assistant. - (26) Person Any individual, firm, corporation, partnership, organization, or body politic. - (27) Physician Any physician licensed pursuant to T.C.A.
-Title 63, Chapters 6 or 9. - (28) Supervising physician a licensed and actively practicing physician who has been identified as accepting responsibility for supervising a physician assistant

-- (29) T.A.P.A.
-Tennessee Academy of Physician Assistants. - (30) Use of Title or Description To hold oneself out to the public as having a particular status by means of stating on signs, mailboxes, address plates, telephone listings, stationery, announcements, business cards, or other means of professional identification. - (31) Written Evidence Includes, but is not limited to, written verification from supervisors or other professional colleagues familiar with the applicant's work. - (32) Written Protocol A jointly developed written statement by the supervising physician and physician assistant.
-Includes, but not limited to, problems and conditions likely to be encountered by the physician assistant and the appropriate treatment for these problems and conditions.
-This protocol will establish a practice specific range of approved tasks, problems, and conditions, including prescribing of any medications if delegated.
-These protocols shall be signed by both the supervising physician and the physician assistant and reviewed at least every two (2) years.
+- (10) Department Tennessee Department of Health. - (11) Division The Division of Health Related Boards, Tennessee Department of Health, from which the Committee receives administrative support. - (12) Fee Money, gifts, services, or anything of value offered or received as compensation in return for rendering services; also, the required application fees. - (13) Good Moral Character The quality of being well regarded in professional ethics. - (14) Graduate An individual who has graduated from a C.O.P.A. approved orthopedic physician assistant program whose transcript shows that graduation has been completed. - (15) He/she Him/her When "he" appears in the text of these rules, the word represents both the feminine and masculine genders. - (16) HRB When the acronym HRB appears in the text of these rules, HRB represents the Health Related Boards. - (17) License The document issued by the Committee to an applicant who has completed the licensure process. - (18) N.B.C.O.P.A When the acronym N.B.C.O.P.A. appears in the text of these rules, N.B.C.O.P.A. represents the National Board for the Certification of Orthopedic Physician Assistants. - (19) O.P.A.
+When the acronym O.P.A. appears in the text of these rules, O.P.A. represents Orthopedic Physician Assistant. - (20) Orthopedic Physician A physician or surgeon licensed pursuant to Tennessee Code Annotated, Title 63, Chapter 6 or 9, who is specialty trained as an orthopedic physician or surgeon. - (21) Person Any individual, firm, corporation, partnership, organization, or body politic. - (22) Physician Any physician licensed pursuant to T.C.A.
+Title 63, Chapters 6 or 9. - (23) T.A.P.A.
+When the acronym T.A.P.A. appears in the text of these rules, T.A.P.A. represents the Tennessee Academy of Physician Assistants. - (24) Use of Title or Description To hold oneself out to the public as having a particular status by means of stating on signs, mailboxes, address plates, telephone listings, stationery, announcements, business cards, or other means of professional identification. - (25) Written Evidence Includes, but is not limited to, written verification from supervisors or other professional colleagues familiar with the applicant's work. - (26) Written Protocol A jointly developed written statement by the supervising orthopedic physician and orthopedic physician assistant.
+Includes, but not limited to, problems and conditions likely to be encountered by the orthopedic physician assistant and the appropriate treatment for these problems and conditions.
+This protocol will establish a practice specific range of approved tasks, problems, and conditions.
+These protocols shall be signed by both the supervising orthopedic physician and the orthopedic physician assistant and reviewed at least every two (2) years.

-Authority: T.C.A. §§ 4-5-202, 4-5-204, 63-1-107, 63-6-101, 63-19-104, 63-19-105, and Public Chapter 33, Public Acts of 1999.
-Administrative History: Original rule filed October 7, 1986; effective November 21, 1986.
-Amendment filed December 9, 1988; effective January 20, 1989.
-Amendment filed January 29, 1990; effective March 15, 1990.
-Amendment filed September 16, 1991; effective October 31, 1991.
-Repeal and new rule filed August 5, 1993; effective October 18, 1993.
-Repeal and new rule filed July 7, 1995; effective September 20, 1995.
-Amendment filed November 13, 1996; effective January 27, 1997.
-Amendment filed August 13, 1998; effective October 27, 1998.
-Amendment filed April 19, 1999; effective July 3,1999.
-Amendment filed March 31,1999; effective July 29,1999.
-Amendment filed April 10, 2000; effective June 24, 2000.
-Amendment filed March 9, 2001; effective May 23, 2001.
-Amendment filed August 6, 2002; effective October 20, 2002.
+Authority: T.C.A. §§ 4-5-202, 4-5-204, 63-1-107, 63-1-115, 63-6-216, 63-19-102, 63-19-103, 63-19-104, 63-19-201, 63-19-203, 63-19-204, 63-19-205, 63-19-210, and 68-1-701.
+Administrative History: Original Rule filed July 10, 1997; effective September 23, 1997.
+Amendment filed June 10, 1998; effective October 28, 1998.
+Amendment filed June 25, 1998; effective October 30, 1998.
 Amendment filed August 28, 2002; effective November 11, 2002.

-0880-03-.02 SCOPE OF PRACTICE.
+0880-10-.02 SCOPE OF PRACTICE.